eoumenwa/ansible-config-mgt/README.md

   ![image](https://user-images.githubusercontent.com/78841364/118416923-e5f3e400-b67f-11eb-9134-758dce32336e.png)

-Tip Every time you stop/start your Jenkins-Ansible server - you have to reconfigure GitHub webhook to a new IP address, in order to avoid it, it makes sense to allocate an Elastic IP to your Jenkins-Ansible server (you have done it before to your LB server in Project 10).
-Note that Elastic IP is free only when it is being allocated to an EC2 Instance, so do not forget to release Elastic IP once you terminate your EC2 Instance.
+Tip Every time we stop/start the Jenkins-Ansible server - we have to reconfigure GitHub webhook to a new IP address, in order to avoid it, it makes sense to allocate an

+Elastic IP to the Jenkins-Ansible server.

 ### Step 2 - Prepare development environment using Visual Studio Code